Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Views from Calton Hill| ©Roman Akash

-Strolling through the narrow streets of Edinburgh's Old Town and New Town, we were told several of these horror stories to put us in context before seeing some of the highlights such as North Bridge, Calton Hill or the cemeteries.
-I liked the guide's perfect balance of informative and entertaining narration.
+Walking through the narrow streets of the Old Town and New Town of Edinburgh, he was telling us several of these horror stories to put us in context before seeing some of the highlights such as North Bridge, Calton Hill or the cemeteries.
+I liked the perfect balance that the guide made between an informative and entertaining narration.

-In addition, he told us about a lot of places of interest, we saw several monuments with which we took pictures and answered any questions we had on the subject, so we were very happy with the experience.
+In addition, he told us about a lot of places of interest, we saw several monuments with which we were photographed and answered the doubts that we were arising on the subject, so we were very happy with the experience.

 At the end of the tour we returned to the Old Town and went into a local pub near the Royal Mile to have a snack and rest after the walk.
-It is not included in the price of the tour but we wanted to eat a little and so we took the opportunity to see the photos we took during the tour remembering the best moments of the afternoon.
+It is not included in the price of the tour but we felt like having a bite to eat and so we took the opportunity to see the photos we took during the tour remembering the best moments of the afternoon.
 I would definitely repeat!

-4. If you enjoyed this ghost tour of Edinburgh, you might be interested in
+If you liked this ghost tour of Edinburgh, you might be interested in

 Edinburgh Castle| ©mandoft